 Around the world, Open Doors sponsors camps—especially for discipleship training for young people.
-Twenty-three-year-old Roton is one of those youths who attended a camp in Bangladesh in early 2011 for young believers from Muslim background (MBB).
+Twenty-three-year-old Roton is one of those youths who attended a camp in Bangladesh in early 2011 for young believers from a Muslim background (MBB).
 He said, “To attend this camp, I traveled for seven hours.
 I walked thirteen kilometers before getting on the bus.
 It was exhausting, but I wanted to know more about Jesus.”

 In a brief encounter with Open Doors during the camp, Roton shared that he felt pressure when he was just a new follower of Christ.
 “Many times, my Muslim friends would ask me why my family and I became Christians.
 They wanted to know how much [money] we got for converting.
 They asked me if the people who converted me stepped on the Koran or ate pork.
 I lost all my Muslim friends; everyone hated me and my family.”

-Roton’s father was the first believer in the family, and boldly shared his faith with others.
+Roton’s father was the first believer in the family and boldly shared his faith with others.
 He read from the Koran, searching for portions that mentioned Jesus.
-Later on, however, his eye sight deteriorated to the point of blindness.
+Later on, however, his eyesight deteriorated to the point of blindness.
 So, he asked young Roton to read to him every day some passages from the Koran that specifically talked about Jesus.

 “I just followed what I was told to do.
 In the beginning, I was reading for my father.
-But after few days, I realized that I was becoming more curious to find the truth myself.
-Because of the witness of the Koran, I found myself believing Jesus as the Holy one, the Messiah.
+But after a few days, I realized that I was becoming more curious to find the truth myself.
+Because of the witness of the Koran, I found myself believing Jesus as the Holy One, the Messiah.
 I became a Christian soon after; I gave my life fully to Jesus,” Roton testified.